 - fear of the outdoors or open spaces (agoraphobia)

 - fear of closed or confined spaces (claustrophobia)

 - fear of birds (ornithophobia)

 - fear of wasps (spheksophobia)

 - fear of crowds (ochlophobia)

 - fear of water (hydrophobia)

 Phobias are often learnt through ‘one-trial-learning’, which simply means that it takes only one experience of something to make us phobic.
-For example, as a child you saw your mother extremely frightened at the sight of a spider.
-One experience of this could be enough to make you also phobic of spiders or anything else that your unconscious has associated to that memory.
+For example, as a child, you saw your mother extremely frightened at the sight of a spider.
+One experience of this could be enough to make you also phobic of spiders or anything else that your unconscious has associated with that memory.